-Purpose: The Federal Talent Search Program is a TRIO program funded by the Department of Education.
+The Federal Talent Search Program is a TRIO program funded by the Department of Education.
 It is designed to assist low-income and/or first-generation students prepare for their future educational goals.
-The program is located in the Ashland, Eau Claire, and Wausau WEOP offices and serves 6-12th grade students at target schools.
+The program is located in the Ashland, Eau Claire, Wausau, and Milwaukee WEOP offices and serves 6-12th grade students at target schools.

 - 75 percent of the high school graduates will enroll in postsecondary education the next semester after high school or have received notice of deferred enrollment to the spring semester.